i-doit/scripts/README.md

 sudo idoit-jobs
 ~~~

 You may want to execute this script automatically by creating a new cron job.
 There is already a file for that called `cron` which can be copied to `/etc/cron.d/i-doit`.
-It can be deployed with `install.sh` and run the jobs every night.
+Deploy this script and pre-configured cron jobs with `idoit-install` to run the jobs every night.

 ##  Backup and restore i-doit